-The 9 month academic year goes from October to June, totals 700 teaching hours, and is valuable for 80 credits.
+The 9-month academic year goes from October to June, totals 700 teaching hours, and is valuable for 80 credits.
 English language proficiency and attendance are required.
-Candidates will be selected after a enrolment questionnaire and an interview with the course’s leading teacher.
+Candidates will be selected after an enrolment questionnaire and an interview with the course’s leading teacher.

 The two areas, Fashion and Design take concrete form in the following modules: